BurstGPT: A Real-world Workload Dataset to Optimize LLM Serving Systems: Preliminary and Motivation

-\paragraph{Concurrency} Currently, the assessment of performance in LLM serving frameworks is typically reliant on synthetic static concurrency~\cite{wu2023fast}, or concurrency traces unrelated to LLMs, e.g., the Microsoft Azure Functions (MAF)~\cite{maf}\cite{maf2}.
-As concluded in Table \ref{tab:sum}, these approaches, however, could be improved to accurately reflect real-world LLM workload due to a lack of empirical data on system patterns and user interactions.
-On the one hand, they do not include request and response lengths information, which makes it inaccurate for us to evaluate LLM serving on it and randomly sampled real-world dialogues, e.g. ShareGPT~\cite{vllm} and Alpaca~\cite{li2023alpaca}.
-Also, due to the lightweight property of functional services in Azure, the request-per-second (RPS) metric in MAF, demonstrates a much higher frequency (1.64 RPS on average) compared to those observed in LLM services (0.019 RPS on average in conversation service and 0.21 RPS on average in API service when using ChatGPT).
-Overall, the evaluation methodologies based on non-LLM workloads could be improved by integrating them with real-world LLM serving workloads.
+Stable workloads lead to consistent system performance across various metrics.
+However, in the real world, the workload of LLM is diversified due to user, system, and model behaviors.
+Neglecting any aspect of workload traces during system optimization may yield an incomplete understanding of a framework's behavior in real-world deployment.

-\paragraph{Request-response Interactions} Additionally, the execution time for each MAF request, typically under one second or nearing one minute, contrasts with the variable duration noted in LLM service requests, which are dependent on the length of the request~\cite{zheng2023responseLLM}.
-This leads to distinct temporal distributions of workloads.
-Additionally, the computational complexities of prefilling and decoding in LLM systems are $O(s^2)$ and $O(s)$ relative to the request length $s$, respectively~\cite{vllm}.
-This relationship between request length and system load significantly differs from that observed in other lightweight systems, highlighting a unique aspect of LLM serving.
-Such patterns are all reflected in the request frequency, high failure rates, and long average runtime of each request in LLM serving.
+\paragraph{User Concurrency Patterns} Currently, the assessment of performance in LLM serving frameworks relies on synthetic concurrency~\cite{wu2023fast} or non-LLM concurrency, such as Microsoft Azure Functions (MAF)~\cite{maf}\cite{maf2}.
+As concluded in Table \ref{tab:sum}, these approaches do not reflect real-world LLM workloads due to a lack of empirical data on system and model patterns, as well as user behaviors.
+For example, the request-per-second (RPS) metric in MAF is much higher (1.64 RPS on average) compared to LLM services (0.019 RPS on average in conversation service and 0.21 RPS on average in API service when using ChatGPT) due to the non-autoregressive and lightweight nature of function services in Azure.
+However, burstiness in concurrency is much less severe in MAF, likely leading to performance divergence from LLM workloads.

-Consequently, mismatching workloads with systems can lead to a degradation in serving performance and reliability, as well as a lack of workload provisioning in real-world serving.
-In our study, we comprehensively characterize patterns of real-world workloads through extensive tracing analysis.
-Furthermore, we mirror real-world workloads to evaluate LLM serving systems in different types and scales.
-This process is involved in the development of~\name's dataset engine, which models and integrates stochastic time-series concurrency with real-world prompts.
-Such an integration enables a more precise evaluation of system performance.
+\paragraph{Model Patterns} The computational complexities of prefilling and decoding in LLM systems are $O(s^2)$ and $O(s)$ relative to the request length $s$, respectively~\cite{vllm}.
+This relationship between request length and system load significantly differs from that observed in other lightweight cloud functions and synthetic workloads~\cite{maf}\cite{maf2}, highlighting a unique resource occupation of LLM serving.
+These complexities are also reflected in the request concurrency, failure rates, and latency of each request in LLM serving.